Die Plage

 Die Plage (English: The Plague) is a large-scale photomontage installation by artist and composer Harley Gaber (1943–2011) consisting of roughly 4,200 canvases that interpret German history from the Weimar Republic to the end of World War II.
+Portions of the work, exhibitions and reviews are viewable on the Die Plage website.

 History

 Gaber worked on Die Plage between 1993 and 2002, incorporating paint, charcoal, and xerography into his photomontage technique, and exhibiting the work in several stages of completion.
-As of September 2020, Die Plage has not yet been exhibited in its entirety, which would run over 1,680 ft long were it displayed as intended in a series of panels, five canvases high, about 12 ft.
+Die Plage has not yet been exhibited in its entirety, but if it were exhibited in full, it would run over 1,680 ft long were it displayed as intended in a series of panels, five canvases high, about 12 ft.

 Gaber distinguished Die Plage from other art historical Holocaust renderings in that this work "arises out of the collision between external circumstances and internal, personal circumstances," as it seeks to individualize perpetrators and victims of the Holocaust alike.